Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors

 To accurately study the timing performance of the multi-pad PICOSEC-Micromegas prototypes, as mentioned in \cite{AUNE2021165076}, it is essential to determine the precise position of each readout pad with respect to the global tracking reference.
 This alignment ensures that charge sharing and timing correlations between neighboring pads are correctly interpreted in the beam reference frame.
 The same method was used for all the different prototypes tested, but for simplicity, we describe in detail using the data recorded by the central pad of the 10\,M\(\Omega\)/\(\square\) prototype.

-To accurately study the timing performance of the multi-pad PICOSEC-Micromegas prototypes, it is essential to determine the precise position of each readout pad with respect to the global tracking reference.
-This alignment ensures that charge sharing and timing correlations between neighboring pads are correctly interpreted in the beam reference frame.

 The procedure begins with the alignment of each detector and pad to the tracking system, using the trajectories reconstructed by the GEM telescope.
-For every pad, a two-dimensional map of the average total charge is constructed by correlating the reconstructed track impact positions with the measured charge on that pad.
+For every pad, a two-dimensional map of the average collected charge on that pad is constructed by correlating the reconstructed track impact positions with the measured charge on that pad.
 Since the beam uniformly illuminates the active area, the charge-weighted mean positions provide an unbiased first estimate of each pad center.